Bestival

 Bestival was a four-day music festival held in the south of England.
-The name Bestival is a pun from the words best and festival.
+The name Bestival is a portmanteau of the words best and festival.
 It had been held annually in the late summer since 2004 at Robin Hill on the Isle of Wight.
 In 2017 the festival relocated to the Lulworth Estate in Dorset.
 The event was organised by DJ and record producer Rob da Bank along with his wife Josie and was an offshoot of his Sunday Best record label and club nights.
 The initial Bestival attracted 10,000 people, growing to 50,000 in its final year, 2018.
 Bestival won 'Best Major Festival' at the 2015 UK Festival Awards, having won 'Best Medium-Sized Festival' in 2005, 2006, 2007 and 2009, 'Best Major Festival' in 2010, 2012 and in 2015, 'Fan's Favourite' in 2011 and 'Best Innovation' in 2005.

 Origins

 The festival had been held annually in the late summer since 2004, in a small country park called 'Robin Hill' on The Isle of Wight.
 The event was organized by Rob da Bank and was an offshoot of his Sunday Best record label and club nights.
 Creative Director and wife Josie da Bank and co founders / partners John Hughes, Ziggy Gilsenan and Ben Turner were also involved in organising the event.
 The Isle of Wight holds more carnivals per capita than anywhere else in the United Kingdom.

 In 2004, the festival was attended by 10,000 people, a figure which subsequently increased to 43,000 in 2009 and 50,000 in 2018.

 A family-friendly sister festival "Camp Bestival" launched in 2008.

 In December 2016, the organisers announced a move to The Lulworth Estate in Dorset.

 In 2018 Bestival moved from its usual September date to the first week in August, a week after its sister festival, Camp Bestival, took place on the same, Lulworth Estate site.

 In 2018 The Bestival organisation went into administration, leaving many workers unpaid.
 Bestival as a result ceased, however Camp Bestival continued on the same Lulworth Estate site and equivalent weekend in 2019.
 The event was again curated by Rob da Bank and his wife Josie.
 All remaining Bestival brands were bought out of administration in late 2018 by the US/Irish entertainments group Live Nation/Gaiety along with SJM concerts.
 As such they are now brand owners for Camp Bestival and, the currently inactive, Bestival.